Explore Georgia Tours

 • Hiking boots (broken in!) for any trekking

-• Layers — mountain weather changes rapidly
+• Layers, since mountain weather changes fast

 • Rain jacket (weather-proof, not just resistant)